marcelwhi/hello-world/README.rst

 For any property except `name`, `symbol` and `%_url` one of the rules have to be satisfied:

-* value is "?" or empty list
+* the value of property is "?" or empty list
-* at lest one proof URLs have to exist in corresponding key in `references` property
+* at least one proof URL exists at corresponding key in `references` property

 Properties `name`, `symbol` and `%_url` do not require proof URLs.
 But they